safalsigdel/safalsigdel.github.io/_posts/2021-09-15-The Apple Watch Series 7 has a brand-new look.md

 <img src='https://cdn.vox-cdn.com/thumbor/l1H7uaRdEC0hfNTyTmdTPi4Ifow=/0x0:893x497/1200x800/filters:focal(376x178:518x320)/cdn.vox-cdn.com/uploads/chorus_image/image/69857320/Capto_Capture_2021_09_14_01_24_25_PM.0.jpg' width='700px' /><br/>
 The Apple Watch Series 7 looks a little different than its predecessors.
 The display now goes virtually to the edge of the case.
-That means while the watch isn't much bigger, everything on it should be more readable.
+That means while the Watch isn't much bigger, everything on it should be more readable.
 <a href='https://www.theverge.com/2021/9/14/22667395/apple-watch-series-7-price-specs-redesign-announcement'> Source <a/>